North Carolina State Laws

-- Parents/guardians must hold at least a high school diploma or its equivalent.
+- Ensure that the teachers in your homeschool have the required qualifications–at least a high school diploma or its equivalent.

 - Your homeschool must operate on a regular schedule for at least nine calendar months each year, except for “reasonable holidays and vacations.”